A few people asked me, ‘why focus on recruiting & hiring for Staffparty’s first product’? Especially on the edge of a pernicious economic downturn?.

 I’ll explain why I started with recruiting, and also endorse a framework that might help others making a similar decision when starting a new project.

 First, I have experience hiring a lot of great people.
 I’ve learned a lot through mentorship and through trial and error, and hope that I can help other companies build magical hiring experiences.
-And I’ve been lucky to work with great recruiting teams - I LOVE working with recruiters, and I want them to be customers who I get to talk with and support every day.

 Second, recruiting has changed significantly in the past few years.
 But software hasn’t kept up with these changes.
 The power dynamics of employment have shifted from companies → employees, and as a byproduct candidates expect and deserve an A+ candidate experience.
 Many competitive candidates are choosing to accept job offers from the company that treats them best during the recruiting/hiring process.
 More teams should consider that team culture seeps into the recruiting process, and use that fact to their benefit.